Pipeline YAML Reference#

 both safer and more flexible than storing it using plain text files or

 environment variables that anyone can access.
-A secret is defined using a specific
+A secret is defined using specific

 YAML grammar